LukaszMoskala/OpenDHT/README.md

 On the same server, you can setup website that shows current temperature and humidity.
 You can see [live example here](https://lukaszmoskala.pl/OpenDHT/website-en.php).
+# Plots
+Plots are generated in browser, using plot.ly.
+See example [here](https://lukaszmoskala.pl/OpenDHT/plots-en.php)
 # Scripting API
 website provides API for [raw data](https://lukaszmoskala.pl/OpenDHT/website-en.php?raw=1) and [JSON data](https://lukaszmoskala.pl/OpenDHT/website-en.php?json=1)